jkaiser/dedup_simulation_tools/README.md

 **legacy**: An trace format used in Meister's early research.

-## traceProto
+### traceProto
-The protocol buffer files used for the proto traces.
+Not a tool itself, but a necessary library for the other tools.
+The directory include protocol buffer files used for the protobuf traces.

-## generator
+### generator
 Takes the deduplication traces as collected by Dutch Meyer et. al [1] and converts them into the traces as the fs-c tool from Dirk Meister would create them (github.com/dmeister/fs-c).
 The latter is the input format for the deduplication simulator.

 The conversion uses metadata from Meyer's files.
 These are given in the all_file_metadata.txt file.

-## chunk_skewness
+### chunk_skewness
-Small tools to compute the chunk skewness, i.e. how many chunks occur how many times in a given trace.
+Tools to compute the chunk skewness/chunk bias, i.e. how many chunks occur how many times in a given trace.
 NOTE: The tool depends on the deduplication simulator.

+## References
 [1] A study of practical deduplication, DT Meyer, WJ Bolosky - ACM Transactions on Storage (TOS), 2012